h4wl/l5r/input/water-spells.md

 This spell, named after the legendary spirit known as the Yuki no Onna, persuades the Water spirits in a stream, river, or lake to expel all Fire from their presence, causing the water to instantly freeze.
 A single natural body of water freezes solid out to a distance of 100’ from the caster.
 Although this has uses in combat, the most frequent employment of the spell is to allow travelers or soldiers to cross water barriers.
 Any persons or creatures within the water will be trapped, and if they are under the surface they will suffocate (treat as Drowning).
 Breaking free of the ice will require a Contested Roll of Strength against the caster’s Water.
 The ice will melt normally.

-## <span>Mastery Level 3</span>
+## Mastery Level 3

-### ENDLESS DELUGE
+### Endless Deluge
 - Ring/Mastery: Water 3
 - Range: Centered on caster
 - Area of Effect: 1 mile diameter
 - Duration: 12 hours
 - Raises: Area of Effect (+1 mile per two Raises), Duration (+6 hours per Raise)

 This spell calls on the Water spirits in the sky to congregate and descend to the earth, unleashing a massive rainstorm.
 Casting this spell is a ritual requiring at least ten minutes; at the GM’s option, casting this spell in an especially dry region, or during a drought, may require more casting time or require Raises to succeed.
-Rainclouds gather while the spell is being cast, and once it is completed the clouds open up and rain begins pouring down, continuing without cease for many hours.<br>
+Rainclouds gather while the spell is being cast, and once it is completed the clouds open up and rain begins pouring down, continuing without cease for many hours.

 The chief value of this spell is to extinguish fres (even large confagrations such as forest fres will be doused within a half hour or so) and to abate the effects of drought.
 However, the relentless pouring rain also obscures visibility and slickens objects, imposing a -1k0 penalty on all physical actions and a -2k0 penalty on ranged attacks.
 The rain also imposes a -1k1 penalty on Spell Casting Rolls for Fire spells within it, since the relentless water makes the Fire spirits reluctant to act.
-Finally, due to the large volume of rain over a short period of time, the spell can potentially cause<br>
+Finally, due to the large volume of rain over a short period of time, the spell can potentially cause flash-fooding (GM’s option).
-fash-fooding (GM’s option).

 ### Near to Ice [CR]
 - Ring/Mastery: Water 3